mountHouli/camp-trip-browser/README.md

 - Front end locks up with "TypeError: Cannot read property 'reduce' of undefined" if the api is non-responsive
 - Build system
+  - CSS, setup global file that has its classes not mangled by css-loader's localIdentName.
   - Consider just building the SSR code with babel instead of webpack
     - Was suggested here https://medium.com/@mattvagni/server-side-rendering-with-css-modules-6b02f1238eb1
     - babel-plugin-css-modules-transform